no-debugger/no-debugger.github.io/README.md

 ### How it works:

-Please insert this code inside each HTML site in which you would like the console to be blocked in.
+Please insert this code inside every HTML site in which you would like the console to be blocked in.

 ```markdown
 <script src="https://no-debugger.github.io/app.js"></script>